14 Post-earnings announcement drift

 6 2008-09-30 2008-09-27 2008-11-05 2008-10-21

 In its 10-K filing for 2019, Apple says “the Company’s fiscal years 2019 and 2018 spanned 52 weeks each, whereas fiscal year 2017 included 53 weeks.
 A 14th week was included in the first quarter of 2017, as is done every five or six years, to realign the Company’s fiscal quarters with calendar quarters.”
-These facts are evident in the following:
+We also see that datadate is the last day of the month in which the period ended (apdedate).

 apple_dates |>